tianyechen/Mario_Leap/README.md

   * gesture1.py (code for gesture set 1)
   * gesture2.py (code for gesture set 2)
   * MarioTimer.py (custom functions for timers)
-all other files are library files or did not change for the purpose of this game

 ## System Requirements:
 * OS: Ubuntu 16.04